Visual Glossary - Translating AI for Infrastructure Engineers

 • Centralized logging in Log Analytics

-Scenario: Global startup using GPT-4 across East US and Sweden Central.
+Scenario: Global startup using GPT-4 across multiple regions.
 Solution:

 • Token quota watchdog per region